chronolaw/ngx_cpp_dev/README.md

 Examples
 ========
-Please see directory *modules*, including echo/filter/variables and so on.
+Please see directory *http*, including echo/filter/variables and so on.

 C++ APIs
 ========